NillionNetwork/client-ts/README.md

 ## Getting help

-Ask for help in the [Nillion discord channel](https://discord.gg/nillionnetwork), or if you've found a bug with client-ts, [file an issue](https://github.com/NillionNetwork/client-ts/issues).
+Ask for help in the [Nillion Github Discussions](https://github.com/orgs/NillionNetwork/discussions), or if you've found a bug with client-ts, [file an issue](https://github.com/NillionNetwork/client-ts/issues).